eu2026/yogis/content/en/meetings.md

 the single goal of clarifying the routes and dates.
 I dare say we managed!

-The result of discussions is relfected in the [routes](../routes) page.
+The result of discussions is reflected in the [routes](../routes) page.

 Besides the routes, some general questions came up which I'll try to briefly explain here: